MixedRealityLab/tas-symposium/program/ecr-event.md

 ## When?

-The event takes place in the afternoon and evening before the main conference 2pm on the 15th September 2024.
+The event takes place in the afternoon and evening before the main conference: 2pm to 6pm on the 15th September 2024.
+Please sign up for the ECR Event during symposium registration.

 ## Where?